Hair loss is a concern for both men and women. Some essential oils have properties reported to benefit those suffering from balding or thinning hair.

 Myrtle is an antiseptic oil that can help balance the scalp oils and reduce over-production of follicle-clogging sebum.
 Finally, cedarwood (.5-1%) is ideal for hair loss conditions related to infections of the scalp.
 All of these oils can be blended for optimal results, as long as concentrations are carefully controlled for safety.

 Another carrier oil that adds benefit is jojoba, which softens and moisturizes the hair while cleansing the follicle.
 Sesame oil contains lignans that can help vitamin E do its job in the scalp.
 Hemp has Omega-3 fatty acids, making it beneficial for inflammation and poor circulation.
-And rosehip seed has regenerative properties for skin cells, having been studied for its benefits for wrinkles and sun damage.
+And rosehip seed has regenerative properties for skin cells, having been studied for its benefits for clear skin.
 Any of these carrier oils can work well and can also be blended for added benefits.
 Specific recipes can be found online for combining these essential oils and carrier oils for treating hair loss.